FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-monitoring.md

 ### What the Grades Mean

-- **Green (80--100, grades A+ through A-)** -- Your server is in great shape.
+- **Green (90--100, grades A+ through A-)** -- Your server is in great shape.
 Keep doing what you're doing.
-- **Orange (50--79, grades B+ through C-)** -- Things are okay, but there's room for improvement.
+- **Orange (60--89, grades B+ through D-)** -- Things are okay, but there's room for improvement.
 Worth checking which metric is dragging the score down.
-- **Red (0--49, grades D+ through F)** -- Your server needs attention.
+- **Red (0--59, grade F)** -- Your server needs attention.
 Check the crash reports and resource charts to figure out what's going wrong.

 You'll also see a trend indicator that tells you whether your score has gone up or down compared to last week, so you can tell at a glance if things are getting better or worse.